Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

 Thus, taking $h_0 := h$ suffices.

 Inductively, suppose Spoiler has maintained the invariant after $i > 0$ rounds.
-At the start of the round $i+1$ Spoiler picks up a pair of pebbles $(a_j, b_j)$ where $a_j$ is not placed on $c_1, \ldots, c_i$ or an element of $\consp(g)$.
+At the start of round $i+1$ Spoiler picks up a pair of pebbles $(a_j, b_j)$ where $a_j$ is not placed on $c_1, \ldots, c_i$ or an element of $\consp(g)$.
 Suppose Duplicator plays a bijection $\sigma_{i+1}$.
-Then, by the induction hypothesis,
+Then, by the induction hypothesis there is an $h_i$ and an $\alpha_i$ such that

 and $c_1, \ldots, c_i \in \consp(h_i)$.
 Let $c_1, \ldots, c_i, s_{i+1}, \ldots, s_u$ enumerate $\consp(h_i)$.
-Then $\orb_{S_i}(h_i)$ is partitioned into sets $(O_c)_{c\in Y \setminus \vec{a} \cup \{c_1, \ldots, c_i\}}$, where $O_c = \{\pi h_i \mid \pi (s_{i+1}) = c\}$.
-Thus there is a value $c_{i+1}$ and $k_{i+1}$ for which
+Then $\orb_{S_i}(h_i)$ is partitioned into sets $(O_c)_{c\in A \setminus \vec{a} \cup \{c_1, \ldots, c_i\}}$, where $O_c = \{\pi h_i \mid \pi (s_{i+1}) = c\}$.
+Thus there is a value $c_{i+1}$ and $\alpha_{i+1}$ for which

 Spoiler then places $a_j$ on $c_{i+1}$ and $b_j$ on $\sigma_{i+1}(c_{i+1})$.
 Let $h_{i+1}$ be any element of $O_{c+1}$.
 The required invariant is satisfied by construction. \end{proof}

 It follows from Claim~\ref{clm:strategy} that in at most $k \cdot \depth (C)$ rounds Spoiler can force the pebbles to a position such that for some input gate $g$ labelled by some variable $x \in X$ we have: that for any $\sigma \in G$ that Duplicator may play we have that $C[M ](g) \neq C[\sigma N ](g)$.
 Thus $M (x) \neq \sigma N (x)$, and so Spoiler wins.